-IT’S A GHOST TOWN
+MOONVILLE, IT’S AN OHIO GHOST TOWN

 Excerpt from a past edition of OhioTraveler by Robert Carpenter

 Unless you’ve lived in the vicinity, you probably don’t know there’s a place in Ohio called Moonville.
-In all fairness, unless you have a very old map you won’t find it—it’s a ghost town.
+In all fairness, unless you have a very old map, you won’t find it—it’s a ghost town.
 Doubly apropos, because in addition to only skeletal remains of a once viable settlement, it is also occupied by “real ghosts”—which to some is an oxymoron—but you won’t dissuade many of the people in that area.
 Even the name of the place has a paranormal ring to it.

-Built by the Marietta and Cincinnati Railroad in mid-nineteenth century to haul rich deposits of coal, clay, and iron ore from the region, the eight-mile stretch of tracks that detoured through Moonville was the most desolate, isolated area between Parkersburg and St. Louis, and hated by work crews for that reason.
+Built by the Marietta and Cincinnati Railroad in the mid-nineteenth century to haul rich deposits of coal, clay, and iron ore from the region, the eight-mile stretch of tracks that detoured through Moonville was the most desolate, isolated area between Parkersburg and St. Louis, and hated by work crews for that reason.
 It was the heavy woods, they thought, that swallowed the sound, allowing trains to come out of nowhere, catching walkers on one of the several trestles or the now infamous Moonville Tunnel, preventing their escape.
-In addition there were conductors and especially brakemen on those early trains who were vulnerable to accidental death.
+In addition, there were conductors and especially brakemen on those early trains who were vulnerable to accidental death.

 Ghosts of both types of victims, it is said, have been appearing for well over a hundred years, usually taking up residence in the Moonville Tunnel.
-The tunnel, historically interesting due to being one of the last vestiges of a lost society, has been photographed many times revealing images digitized or burned into film that were not visible to the photographer.
-Of those forms detectible to the naked eye the most disturbing have been phantom trainmen waving lanterns used to signal an emergency stop.
+The tunnel, historically interesting due to being one of the last vestiges of a lost society, has been photographed many times, revealing images digitized or burned into film that was not visible to the photographer.
+Of those forms detectible to the naked eye, the most disturbing have been phantom trainmen waving lanterns used to signal an emergency stop.
 In 1981 the railroad finally saw fit to install a signal light at the old Moonville site with instructions that it alone was to be obeyed—the result of swinging lanterns in the middle of the track forcing many trains over the years to make emergency halts—only to see the light dissolve into the darkness.

 Frequently there is a bright light, said to be the lantern of the night watchman who, on one of his inebriated rounds, fell into the furnace and was incinerated.
-The light dances around the chimney and over thin air where buildings once existed and approaches cars that stop to investigate.
+The light dances around the chimney and over thin air where buildings once existed and approach cars that stop to investigate.
 Most people sum up their inquiry rather quickly and vamoose.

-Escaping west on Route 56 into Hocking Country may ease anxieties but it takes you right into Ash Cave State Park.
+Escaping west on Route 56 into Hocking Country may ease anxieties, but it takes you right into Ash Cave State Park.
 You may feel more comfortable there being accompanied by professional guides, but it is also known for its apparitions.

 Mr. Roe is not known to make appearances.
 Perhaps his face would be too ghastly even for a doppelganger, but on many nights, especially under the full moon, his hunting companions can be heard baying endlessly for the return of their master.
 It is said the sound sends chills through the most fearless of overnight campers.

-This is without question a strange region in our state, and virtually unknown to a great many.
-Exploring the area will take a day, or maybe two to see everything, and it’s guaranteed to be an unusual experience, whether or not you come across any spooky manifestations.
-Of course the most important instruction is to bring your camera.
+This is, without question, a strange region in our state and virtually unknown to a great many.
+Exploring the area will take a day, or maybe two, to see everything, and it’s guaranteed to be an unusual experience, whether or not you come across any spooky manifestations.
+Of course, the most important instruction is to bring your camera.
 You may be surprised at what develops.

-For more information, visit http://vintoncountytravel.com/.
+For more information, visit vintoncountytravel.com.